ChrisMoller/aplwrap/EDITOR.md

 The aplwrap editor may be used to create or edit APL functions.

-To create a function, use the `File > New` command to create an empty edit window.
+To create a function, use the `File > New Object` command to create an empty edit window.
 Create an APL function with the header on the first line.
 When you are done, use the `File > Save` command to define the function in the APL session.

 To edit an existing function, use the `File > Open Object` command to